mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 The method isn't very complex but there are a few important elements if you don't want to lose processing results and if you need back pressure mechanism:

-* Method `sendToKafka()` should fail fast if record could not be sent to Kafka.
+* Method `sendToKafka()` should fail fast if record couldn't be sent to Kafka.
 Don't worry Spark will execute failed task again.
 * Method `sendToKafka()` should block Spark processing if Kafka producer slows down.
 * Method `sendToKafka()` should flush records buffered by Kafka producer explicitly, to avoid data loss.
 * Kafka producer needs to be reused by Spark executor to avoid connection to Kafka overhead.